kimdukgyoo/kimdukgyoo.github.io/thesisFAQ.md

 **[IMPORTANT!]
 I intentionally left one typo below.
 Please read through and find the typo.
 If you contact me with mentioning the typo, I will pay more attention to you!**

 I am supervising Bachelor's and Master's theses on topics in microtheory-based public economics and political economy, broadly defined.
-I conduct lab experiments for my research, but I do not recommend students to do that.
+I conduct lab experiments for my research, but typically I do not recommend students to do that.
+(However, if you come up with a really interesting one, I may fund your project.)

 ### A desirable way of approaching me